shwetabishtt/sql-sales-customer-analytics-/README.md

 - `DATE_TRUNC()`
 - Aggregation by month and year

-This helps understand how revenue accumulates over time and provides visibility into overall sales growth.
+This helps understand how revenue accumulates over time and provides visibility into overall sales progression.

 ### 3. Product Performance Analysis